apache/comdev-site/source/contributor-ladder.md

 ## PMC Member

-After being a committer for some time, you may be invited to be a member of the project's Project Management Committee.
+After being a committer for some time, the project's PMC may invite you to become a member of the project's Project Management Committee.
 This group acts as the steering committee for the project, making decisions about the project's road map, what features will be added, and other decisions around the